rktjmp/lush.nvim/BUILD.md

 ```

 It is recommended you read the Shipwright readme before continuing as this
 guide will build apon the concepts explained there.
+Shipwright can help you
+prepare your colorscheme for use with common terminal emulators and other
+tools.

 Lush provides some aditional Shipwright transforms for use with parsed lush
 specs: